Reel SF

 ... and Now, believe it or not, this is the same view today.
 But where is it and why does it look so different?
 Read on ...

 Here's the bridge in a 1930 photograph.
-Built in 1924 as the Badger Avenue Bridge, it linked San Pedro across the Cerritos Channel with Terminal Island (map).
+Built in 1924 as the Badger Avenue Bridge, it linked San Pedro with Terminal Island across the Cerritos Channel (map).
 When a Ford assembly plant was built in 1930 on the island (seen below in the background), the bridge became known as the Henry Ford Bridge.
 The bridge design is known as a Bascule bridge - this one is unusual in that it is a combination of two back-to-back Bascules, each with three massive counterweights.
-The movie image above was shot from the far lefton the south (Terminal Island) side.
+The movie image above was shot from the far left on the south (Terminal Island) side.

 Then ...
 When Tony's cab reaches the bridge as a train reverses by we get a closer look at the bridge's triple counterweights.